 One of three known ancient routes into Tripsdale from Bilsdale, the others being via William Beck and Seave Green - the Friday fish for the monks of Rievaulx Abbey was brought from the Tees ports via Seave Green.
 (1) I finally walked this route on 10 July 2013.

-The name of the Badger Stone (on the moors east of Tripsdale) is a corruption of "Bacheler" - origin unknown - and therefore has no relevance to any resemblance it might bear to a badger.
+The name of the Badger Stone (above, on the moors east of Tripsdale) is a corruption of "Bacheler" - origin unknown - and therefore has no relevance to any resemblance it might bear to a badger.
 It is on the site of the junction of two of the area's major roads (Magna Via) from at least the 12th Century, when the floors of valleys such as Bilsdale were virtually impenetrable forested swamps.
 One branch of the road passes through "Thriplesdale" to "Willelmesbec" (William Beck) and across Bilsdale.